 All students must be admitted to the Graduate School of the University before they can be admitted to the Communication Master of Science program.
 Multiple requirements govern admission to the Communication program.
 Higher scores in one category may offset lower scores in another.

 If you want to apply to our program, you should submit most application materials directly to the Graduate School before the appropriate deadline.
 If you are interested in a graduate assistantship, you will also need to complete the department's online assistantship application.
 All materials, except the department's online GA application, should be submitted directly to the Graduate School.

 - If you're interested in a graduate assistantship in our department, fill out our departmental assistantship application.

 Admission is available for both fall and spring terms.
 The University and the Department of Communication accept applications at any time.

-Regular admission status will be granted by the Graduate School to applicants that meet al of the following criteria:
+Regular admission status will be granted by the Graduate School to applicants that meet the following criteria:

 - Overall grade point average (GPA) of 2.8 on a 4.0 scale.
 Or a 3.0 GPA on a 4.0 scale for the last 60 semester hours of coursework.

 International applicants will also need to demonstrate English proficiency by providing one of the following:

 - A minimum Test of English as Foreign Language (TOEFL) score of 79 on the Internet-based test (iBT) if you are from a country where English is not the primary language.

 - A minimum International English Language Testing System (IELTS) exam score of 6.5.
 (A comparison of TOEFL to ILETS tests scores is available at: http://www.ets.org/toefl/institutions/scores/compare/).